Online issues and worries: online bullying

 Online bullying is common, and unlike face-to-face bullying, you can't go home and shut the door on it.
 It can happen anywhere you go online, like social media, group chat or gaming sites.

-Online bullying can happen to anyone, and bullies can target you for lots of reasons, like:
+Online bullying can happen to anyone, and bullies might target you for lots of reasons, like:

 - the way you look